mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 to IETF participants and to the future of the IETF as a whole, such as financial risks.”
-Further, it is the responsibility of the IETF LLC Board  "to act consistently with the documented consensus of the IETF community" {{?RFC871}}, as such taking agreed principles like the one proposed in this document into account.
+Further, it is the responsibility of the IETF LLC Board  "to act consistently with the documented consensus of the IETF community" {{?RFC871}}, taking agreed principles like the one proposed in this document into account.

 If unlimited free remote participation is determined to adversely affect financial sustainability of the IETF e.g. if the number of paying participants